abelgacem/topix-jk-site-it/docs/categories/_concepts/list/service/README.md

 # {{site.data.name.definition}}
 - A set of functions, capacities to support specific needs.
-- Usually offered by a provider.
+- Usually offered by a provider or a server.
 - Typically delivered through a platform or network.
 - Is characterized by
   - its purpose (what it accomplishes).